Home

 Are there any specific eligibility criteria for obtaining an education loan?

-You must have admission to a recognized institution, good academic records, a co-applicant with a stable income, and collateral for high loan amounts.
+Applicants usually need admission to a recognised institution, good academic records, a co-applicant with a stable income, and collateral if the loan amount is high.

 What documents are required to apply for an education loan?